Research

 Coupled dynamics of primordial and recycled heterogeneity in Earth's lower mantle

-We address the nature of chemical lower-mantle heterogeneity, how it has evolved over time, and how it has affected our planet’s evolution.
-I investigate the coupled dynamics and evolution of primordial domains and recycled materials in numerical models of mantle convection.
+We investigate the coupled dynamics and evolution of primordial domains and recycled materials in Earth’s mantle.
 Primordial and recycled materials are robustly predicted to co-exist with each other.
 This study provides a new integration of independent hypotheses of present-day lower-mantle heterogeneity, which we link to geochemical and geophysical observations.

 Published in our 2021 Solid Earth paper